top of page

 In the recent General Election campaign in the United Kingdom, both Labour and the Conservatives went out of their way to promise – live on television – that they would not increase taxes.
 Yet, every serious economist in Britain said that taxes had to rise due to the terrible state of the public finances.
 And when Labour won and took over the reins of power they raised taxes.
 Politicians openly lie to our faces.
 And there is nothing we can do about it, because nothing they say in their election campaigns is in any way binding.
 Nor do the shenanigans end after the politicians take office.
 Once elected, they waste no time ensuring all attention goes away from their erstwhile promises.
 This, too, they can do with perfect impunity.

 Economists in the 17th Century English insurance industry coined a term to describe the techniques used by politicians to escape accountability: Moral hazard.
-Moral hazard describes the lies people tell to get lower premiums.
-For example, they may fail to disclose their smoking habits, failure to exercise, and poor diet in order to pay less.
+Moral hazard refers to the lying people do to get lower premiums.
+For example, they may fail to disclose their smoking habits, failure to exercise, and poor diet in order to pay less for health insurance.

-Moral hazard is all-pervasive in politics.
-A time-honoured example of political moral hazard is when politicians blame their failures to deliver on election promises on exogenous shocks, such as geopolitics, or the vagaries of the business cycle.
+Moral hazard is all-pervasive in politics and takes several forms.
+A time-honoured example is to blame failure to deliver on election promises on exogenous shocks, such as geopolitics, or the vagaries of the business cycle.

 Scapegoating is another type of moral hazard widely practiced by politicians to escape accountability.
-Vulnerable groups are never to blame for the underlying problems in the economy, such as declining productivity growth, rising inequality, and crumbling infrastructure.
+Vulnerable groups are almost never to blame for major fundamental economic problems, such as declining productivity growth, rising inequality, and crumbling infrastructure.
 Yet, it is usually the most vulnerable at whom politicians point their fingers to explain society's ills: single mothers, benefits claimants, Muslims, or asylum seekers.

-Peak moral hazard occurs when politicians hook up with the media organisations to control the news agenda.
-By constantly feeding the media’s insatiable demand for “new news”, politicians divert attention away from their previous commitments and particularly difficult issues they hope will go away or at least not blow up on their watch.
-In short, moral hazard enables politicians to neglect their duties.
+Moral hazard gets turbo charged when politicians enter into coalition with media organisations to control the news agenda.
+By constantly feeding the media’s insatiable demand for “new news”, politicians can divert attention away from their prior commitments and particularly difficult issues they hope will go away or at least not blow up on their watch.

-And that is precisely the point.
-By severing the link between campaign promises and what politicians actually deliver in office, moral hazard frees politicians to pursue their own private agendas, to work on their re-election, or to enrich themselves by serving the interests of generous lobbyists.
-Voters are left without effective representation.
+And escaping commitments that is precisely the point.
+By severing the link between campaign promises and what politicians actually deliver in office, moral hazard frees politicians to pursue their own private agendas, to work on their own re-election, or to enrich themselves by serving the interests of generous lobbyists, leaving voters without effective representation.
 Unhappy.
 And increasingly disillusioned with democracy, because seemingly nothing can be done to end this deplorable state of affairs.

 But it gets worse.
 Moral hazard leads to another serious problem, which has also been given a name by economists, namely adverse selection.
 Adverse selection is process in which political charlatans gradually take the place of capable elected officials.
 When the political system fails to punish dishonesty, it actually gives an advantage to those politicians, who are willing to make use of dishonesty to gain an edge.
 Needless to say, this disadvantages politicians who insist on being honest.
 Similarly, when the political system does not offer specific rewards to capable and assiduous politicians, the system ends up favouring the incapable and the lazy politicians, who – by dint of not wasting time on actually working for voters – have more time to serve their own interests.